 5. Register with the Post Office

-Japanese are challenged when it comes to using English – you can’t believe what it takes when consumers want to buy your product when all they see are contents in English!
+Japanese people feel challenged when it comes to using English – you can’t believe what it takes when consumers want to buy your product when all they see are contents in English!
 There are more than just borders to cross.

 We’re a new class of professional agency located in Tokyo and we specialized in helping foreign tech startups to launch their successful products campaign in the Japanese market.